The health of your pet is important to us and keeping your pet safe, healthy and happy while they are in our care is our number one priority.

-Here are some of the frequently asked questions about canine cough:
+Here are some of the frequently asked questions about kennel cough:

-Canine cough is a highly-contagious respiratory disease.
+Kennel cough is a highly-contagious respiratory disease.
 The virus that causes the infection is part of a complex of viruses and bacteria associated with other canine respiratory pathogens (germs).
-Only your veterinarian can diagnose canine cough and provide treatment, if necessary.
+Only your veterinarian can diagnose kennel cough and provide treatment, if necessary.
 It is important to report a coughing symptom to your veterinarian because it could be a sign of a more serious disease.

 - A strong cough, often with a “honking” sound

 MY DOG IS VACCINATED, CAN THEY STILL GET IT?

 Yes.
 It depends on several factors including the age of the dog, the state of the dog’s health and immune system, the specific strain of the virus, etc.

 WHY REQUIRE A VACCINATION IF THE VACCINE IS NOT ALWAYS EFFECTIVE?

 Although not 100% effective (like any vaccine), the vaccine does help prevent outbreaks of the disease and helps mitigate symptoms if the virus is contracted.

 WHAT ACTION DOES HAPPY TAILS TAKE IF A DOG APPEARS TO HAVE KENNEL COUGH?